bigbizze/FixWebPackError-Cannot-find-module-webpack-cli-bin-config-yargs/README.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

-And have python installed, you can prepend this script to your package.json command like this:
+And have python installed, you can prepend a call to this script to your package.json webpack-dev-server command like this:

 ```
  "scripts": {